If there is one thing Germany is known for, it must be Christmas Markets!

 As you might know, Hamburg owns the second busiest port in Europe (after Rotterdam) and 15th busiest in the World.
 We always like to look at the city from different perspectives, that is why we decided to take a Harbor Boat Tour with Barkassen Meyer.
 Not only were we able to see docks from up close and see one of the biggest cargo ships in the World, but also we had a “fish view” on newly opened Elbphilharmonie 😉

 Visiting Chocoversum was one of my favorite activities in Hamburg.
 I mean, what is better than a hot chocolate on a cold winter day?
 I tell you – Chocolate Museum where you get to try some of the finest chocolates in the World!
 Delicious!
+Also keep in mind that you can try some hot chocolate at the Christmas Markets in Hamburg, but probably not as good as the one at Chocoversum.

 Additionally, we have also created our own chocolates that we planned to take with us to Barcelona as a souvenir.
 To be honest, they haven’t lasted longer than to the airport 😉